nextcloud/app-certificate-requests/README.md

 3. Paste the contents of your CSR file into text area below
 3. Commit the file and open a new pull request
 4. Mention @MorrisJobke
+5. Nice to have: a link to the source code of the new app